 Having launched in the US back in April, Amazon has now confirmed the Fire TV box will launch in the UK on October 23 as a direct rival to Apple TV.
 Pre-orders are available to be placed now.

-“Starting tonight in Germany and the UK, Fire TV is available for sale,” Peter Larson, Amazon’s Vice President of Product Marketing stated in making the announcement.
+,” Peter Larson, Amazon’s Vice President of Product Marketing stated in making the announcement.

 With Amazon having seen huge interest in the device since its US arrival – and with UK consumers adopting the company’s Amazon Instant Video streaming service at strong rates – Larson added: “Following this interest we accelerated our road map and doubled down to get Fire TV on sale outside the US.”